 - Carbon taxes are transparent and understandable, making them more likely to elicit public support than an opaque and difficult to understand cap-and-trade system.
 The co-author of the U.S. Senate cap-and-trade bill, then-Sen. John Kerry (later U.S. Secretary of State) told a reporter in 2009, “I don’t know what ‘cap and trade’ means.
 I don’t think the average American does.”

-- Carbon taxes aren’t easily manipulable by special interests, whereas the complexity of cap-and-trade leaves it rife for exploitation by the financial industry and vulnerable to perverse incentives that can undermine public confidence.
+- Carbon taxes are hard to manipulate, whereas the complexity of cap-and-trade leaves it rife for exploitation by the financial industry and vulnerable to perverse incentives that can undermine public confidence.

 - Carbon tax revenues can be more or less guaranteed and integrated into state or federal fiscal policy, owing to their predictability, whereas the price-volatility of cap-and-trade precludes its being counted on as a revenue source; indeed, the costs of cap-and-trade systems can easily become a hidden tax as dollars flow to market participants, lawyers and consultants.